karimprimov/guam_massive_porites/README.md

 In this script, code is included for demultiplexing, trimming, generating multi-locus genotypes, and running population genomic analyses.
 This code includes examples of each step in the Linux bioinformatic and R pipeline.

 This code was produced to study the population genomics of a morphologically convergent coral species group called massive Porites.
-Found throughout the Indo-Pacific, they occur in different reef environments, and in this study, we find that different species, not populations of the same species, predominantly occupy river deltas and adjacent (< 100M) fore reefs on Guam respectively, and bleaching less prevalent in river deltas.
+Found throughout the Indo-Pacific, they occur in different reef environments, and in this study, we find that different species, not populations of the same species, predominantly occupy either river deltas or adjacent (< 100M) fore reefs on Guam, and bleaching was found to be less prevalent in river deltas.
+Bleaching variation in putative coral species and coral ecomorphs may therefore be driven by genomic differences, in addition to environmental factors, and therefore genotype-environment interactions.

 In this analysis, we use the following programs to curate our datasets, and subsequently analyse our data in both Linux and RStudio: